michaelklose/jinja2-ipaddr/README.md

 # jinja2-ipaddr
-Ansible ipaddr filter ported to Jinja2
+Modified Ansible ipaddr filter to work without Ansible.

+Check example.py how to use it.
+For details about ipaddr() filter look at https://ansible-docs.readthedocs.io/zh/stable-2.0/rst/playbooks_filters_ipaddr.html